>How to check the fluid levels in your car

 - How to read reservoir fill lines and dipsticks

 Our guide applies to most vehicles.
 But it’s always good to double-check your car guidelines.

 When pressure is applied to the brake pedal, the piston in the master cylinder causes the fluid to move through the pipes and act upon the cylinders in the brake callipers or drums, pushing the brake pads onto the discs and slowing the car.

-The system is sealed to make use of the incompressible property of brake fluid.
-As air is compressible, if any gets into the lines it can cause reduced braking power.
+The system is sealed to use the incompressible property of brake fluid.
+Braking power reduces if any air gets into the lines.
 This can happen when the brake fluid runs low in the reservoir.

-Other causes of brake failure include old and degraded fluid and contamination, so it’s important to check the level and change brake fluid when needed.
+Other causes of brake failure include old and degraded fluid and contamination, so it’s essential to check the level and change brake fluid when needed.

 How to check your brake fluid

-Locate the brake fluid reservoir, it is usually indicated by a yellow circle or octagon and will have ‘brakes’ on the cap.
+Locate the brake fluid reservoir.
+It's usually indicated by a yellow circle or octagon and will have 'Brakes' on the cap.